-The background glow at the bottom-centre of the image comes from Uranus itself and the streaks at the top-right are due to a sixth-magnitude star, each of which were carefully placed outside the frame.
+The background glow at the top-right of the image comes from Uranus itself which is well outside the frame.

 |Telescope||0.4m f/6.5 Dilworth-Relay|

 |Exposure||8230s in 137 subs, median-stacked on the mean motion of the satellite|

 |Centre of image||RA 02h31m25.5s Dec +14°18'58"|